 This is the second in a series of issues celebrating “Islands of the United Kingdom”, some of which are known for producing their own local stamps.
 All are denominated in the fictional currency of “grahams” (g).
 This particular set features two different Holy Islands, though neither is the stamp-issuing Holy Island of Eynhallow!

-The three values in the set, issued on 17 July 2019, all feature original photographs as follows:
+The three values in the set, issued on 17 July 2019 and printed on glossy paper, all feature original photographs as follows:

 - 21g: View across Holy Island Beach to Lindisfarne Castle, Lindisfarne, Northumberland